 Web Design Resources

-While you can use most recent word processors and any number of web page creation software titles to create your own website, you need to be aware of their limitations and be sure you're producing the sort of site that is usable to your intended audience.
+While you can use most recent word processors and any number of web page creation programs to create your own website, you need to be aware of their limitations and be sure you're producing the sort of site that is usable to your intended audience.

-There comes a time when you may need to know enough about the underlying layout used to build websites to correct a problem with your page or incorporate some of the newer techniques you observe while surfing other sites.
+There comes a time when you may need to know enough about the stuff underlying websites to correct a problem with your page or incorporate some of the newer techniques you observe while surfing other sites.

 In order to discuss this, you'll have to understand a few basic terms.